-4. For the reasons explained more fully below, the SAIL Award Firm Loan

-Commitment will not be issued by the January 31, 2023 deadline.
-Also as more fully explained

-Development to the east in order to be located in a safer non-high velocity flood zone area (which revised site includes a substantial portion of the property under site control at the time of the original application).
-As a result of the relocation of the original Development Site, the Development Location Point indicated in the Application will no longer be located within the boundaries of the revised Development Site, but a newly designated Development Location Point will be located within the boundaries of the revised Development Site (see Exhibit A for location of original and revised Development Site and Development Location Point).
+4. For the reasons explained more fully below, the SAIL Award Firm Loan Commitment will not be issued by the January 31, 2023 deadline.
+Also as more fully explained below, as a result of litigation with neighboring landowners in Monroe County which has recently been concluded and settled, Petitioner proposes to move its existing Development Site for the Development to the north and west (which revised site includes a substantial portion of the property under site control at the time of the original application), and also to decrease the overall size of the Development Site (from 181,500 square feet to approximately 84,700 square feet, due to the reduction in size of the Development from 60 units to 28 units).
+As a result of the relocation and reduction of the original Development Site, the Development Location Point indicated in the Application will no longer be located within the boundaries of the revised Development Site, but a newly designated Development Location Point will be located within the boundaries of the and revised Development Site (see Exhibit A for location of original and revised Development Site and Development Location Point).